breadlesscode/KodiApi.js/README.md

 ```

 ## License
-This project is licensed under the (MIT license)[https://github.com/breadlesscode/KodiApi.js/blob/master/LICENSE].
+This project is licensed under the [MIT license](https://github.com/breadlesscode/KodiApi.js/blob/master/LICENSE).
 See License File for more information.